PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 17:41:53
+Last updated: 2024-04-05 17:42:59
-Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister
+Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams